coderefinery/git-intro/_episodes/04-staging-area.md

 ---

-## Homework

-- Prepare **one** nice commit to the guacamole recipe by staging **several** small changes.
-- When doing this experiment with `git diff` and `git checkout <path>` to get a feel for checkpointing.
-- Observe how `git diff` and `git checkout <path>` are with respect to *staged* changes.
-- If you see a change with `git diff`, try also `git difftool`.

----

-## Questions
+> ## Test your understanding
+>

-- When is it better to "save" a change as commit, when is it better to "save" it with `git add`?
+> - When is it better to "save" a change as commit, when is it better to "save" it with `git add`?
-- Is it a problem to commit many small changes?
+> - Is it a problem to commit many small changes?
-- What types of problems can occur in other version control systems without a staging area?
+> - What types of problems can occur in other version control systems without a staging area?
+{: .challenge}